Graph Neural Networks for Source Detection: A Review and Benchmark Study: Experimental Setting

-To identify the optimal hyperparameters, we perform a hyperparameter optimization using the well-known \texttt{Optuna} library~\cite{optuna:2019}.
-As summarized in Table~\ref{tab:designspace}, we consider six tunable hyperparameters and one tunable training parameter, namely the dropout rate.
-While You et al.~\cite{You:2020} recommend omitting dropout, we find that introducing a small amount improves training stability, therefore, we include it as a tunable variable.

-Other training-related parameters are kept fixed, as the related work (Table~\ref{tab:hyperparams}) shows broad consensus regarding their choice.
-Specifically, we set the learning rate to 0.001, employ the ADAM optimizer with a small weight decay of 0.0005, and use a batch size of 128 to ensure stable gradient updates given our relatively small graphs.
-The maximum number of training epochs is set to 500, but we apply early stopping with a patience of five epochs.
-The loss function is the negative log-likelihood loss, which aligns with the log-softmax output activation.

-For each of the six networks in Table~\ref{tab:networks}, we run 50 trials within the \texttt{Optuna} framework.
-For each trial, epidemic realizations are simulated using the SIR model and parameters specified in Table~\ref{tab:networks}.
-We generate 500 simulated outbreaks per potential source node, thus ensuring a balanced dataset.
+For each experiment, epidemic realizations are simulated using the SIR parameters specified in Table~\ref{tab:networks}.
+For the large majority of experiments, we generate 500 simulated outbreaks per potential source node, thus ensuring a balanced dataset.
 The resulting data are split in a stratified manner into 70\% training and 30\% validation data.
-Early stopping is based on the validation loss, and model performance for each hyperparameter configuration is measured as the average of the last five validation losses prior to termination.

-The tuning results in Table~\ref{tab:designspace} and Figure~\ref{fig:hyperparameters} reveal several consistent patterns.
-Postprocessing layers offer little benefit in this setting, while a moderate amount of preprocessing can be beneficial.
-A skip connection and modest dropout values clearly improve performance.
-The right panels of Figure~\ref{fig:hyperparameters} suggest a U-shaped relationship between dropout rate and validation loss, suggesting that optimal performance occurs for dropout rates between 0.1 and 0.2.

-As expected, networks with relatively small diameters and short average path lengths achieve the best performance with 2--3 message-passing layers, whereas networks with larger diameters (Iceland and Dolphin) benefit from deeper architectures with five or more layers.
-One exception to this trend is the Workplace network, however, the corresponding plot in Figure~\ref{fig:hyperparameters} indicates that the performance differences between two and eight layers are minor and may be attributable to random variation.
-Interestingly, the optimal embedding dimensionality for the message-passing layers varies substantially across networks, suggesting that the required level of expressiveness is problem-dependent.
-Overall, Figure~\ref{fig:hyperparameters} also shows that the differences in average validation loss across hyperparameter settings for a given network are relatively small, implying that the GNN performance is fairly robust to suboptimal architectural choices.